What is Herbal Medicine?

 Although, this list gives you an idea of conditions often supported by herbalists, we will always focus our treatment on the person, and not their disease.

 What Happens in a Herbal Consultation?

-An initial herbal consultation lasts for around an hour.
+An initial herbal consultation lasts for 1 to 1.5 hours.
 In this time we will discuss your main health issues, previous medical history, family history and your general health and well being.
 This will include your diet and lifestyle, emotional health and social circumstances.
 All information provided by you at the consultation will be strictly confidential (there are a few exceptions to this however.
 If you would like to discuss this then please get in touch).
 Depending on your health issues a physical examination may be required with your consent.
 This in depth level of information is necessary to help us get to the root cause of your complaint rather than just treating your symptoms.
 Follow up appointments usually last half an hour and will be arranged within a time scale suitable to your condition, usually 1-4 weeks.

 What Does A Herbal Prescription Involve?

 After your consultation, a herbal medicine will be made up specifically for you.
 We most commonly prescribe herbal tinctures, teas, creams and ointments but can also make up other preparations if necessary.

 Our selection of herbs will be chosen to relate to your particular case.

 The natural healing properties of herbs combined with dietary and lifestyle advice, with our ongoing support can help you to regain a sense of control of your health.

 Can I Take Herbal Medicine alongside my Regular Medications?